ComputerElite/ComputerElite/README.md

 #### Java
 I thought since when I started programing I always heard of Java but I thought it was to complicated.
 But it was already 2 Years since I started programing.
 I started Java mainly because I started playing minecraft Java edition and wanted to code a plugin.
 After I did my plugin I strted with console applications and started programing [QSE](https://github.com/ComputerElite/QSE):
 #### C#
 Here I am.
 I ported [QSE](https://github.com/ComputerElite/QSE) to C# because a friend said I could build a GUI.
 I made the GUI and ported the code in about 3 hours.
 At first I developed new features in C# and Java but I quickly realized that it was to much work.
 That's why I discontinued the Java Version.
-I started Loving C# that much that I now only code in C# And want to make a GUI for everything:
+I started Loving C# that much that I now only code in C# And wanted to make a GUI for everything:
 #### node.js, js & electron:
 With my Website I ofc had to start with js to make it more interactive/have a use.
 Along with that the streamer tools client is now written in node.js with electron and html for the UI.
 #### Problems?
 (OUTDATED)